How to Overcome ADHD Paralysis: Strategies and Treatment Options

 Types of ADHD Paralysis

-Decision Paralysis is categorized into three distinct types, and an individual with this disorder may experience one or multiple categories throughout their lifetime.
-These distinct types are:-
+ADHD paralysis can take different forms, each impacting an individual’s ability to act.
+Decision Paralysis is categorised into three distinct types, and an individual with this disorder may experience one or multiple categories throughout their lifetime.
+These distinct types are given below:-

 ADHD Task Paralysis